-Session Eleven: Final Product Background Organization, Synthesis, Position, and Presentation In this session, students will demonstrate their mastery of the educational technology and social studies standards associated with this assessment as they complete a paper or presentation for the Dig Deep assessment.
-This session has strong connections with Writing GLE 1.2.1 which asks that students use a prewriting plan, draft by hand and/or electronically, and produce multiple drafts.
-It also builds on Writing GLE 1.3.1 (part of Session Ten) as students use feedback and re-read work for different purposes (for example, adding transitions and relevant information).
+Sessior Session Eleven: Final Product Backgrou nd In this session, students will demonstrate their mastery of the educational technology and social studies standards associated with the Humans and the Environment assessment as they complete a paper or presentation.
+Position, and Presentation use a prew on Writing for differe Original te This session has strong connections with Writing GLE 1.2.1 (CCSS W4,5) which asks that students use a prewriting plan, draft by hand and/or electronically, and produce multiple drafts.
+It also builds on Writing GLE 1.3.1 (CCSS W5), part of Session 10, as students use feedback and re-read work for different purposes (for example, adding transitions and relevant information).
 Original text from the Social Studies assessment is in bold .
-Materials □ Digital tools for organizing notes, building bibliography, and to create and publish a presentation. □ Computers or devices for student use Optional □ Computer connected to a projector, if students will be presenting □ Internet access if presentation materials are online izati Learning Plan (60 minutes) Organi Engage Have students review feedback on their draft work generated during the last session.
+Common Core State Standards osi Synthesis, Pc Materials Digital tools for organizing notes, building bibliography, and to create and publish a presentation.
+Computers or devices for student use Computer connected to a projector, if students will be presenting Internet access if presentation materials are online nizâ Learning Plan (60 minutes) Organization, Engage Have students review feedback on their draft work generated during the last session.
 Ask students to reflect on the comments and identify a plan to address any issues.
 Remind students about the standards they are working toward for this assessment.
 Review the rubrics and remind students to use these as they complete their final draft and Research Notebook.
 Explore Have students complete a final draft of their response to the assessment.
 Evaluate Score students' final work using the rubric and/or the scoring matrix.
 Score students' Research Notebook, which should include research questions, plans, and research.
 Use the Scoring Guide for Educational Technology.